mattshoe/kdux/README.md

 application state can be inefficient.
 By dividing the state into smaller, more manageable chunks, each store can be optimized independently, reducing the overhead associated with serializing and deserializing large state objects.

-#### Advantages of Segregated State Management
+#### Advantages of Cohesive State Management

-- **Improved Performance:** By managing smaller, focused state objects, you reduce the memory footprint and the computational cost associated with state updates.
+- **Improved Performance:** By managing smaller, focused state objects, you reduce the memory footprint and the computational cost associated with state updates and selective serialization/deserialization.
 - **Scalability:** As your application grows, you can easily add new stores to manage new features, without affecting the existing state management logic.
 - **Modularity:** Each store can be developed, tested, and maintained independently, promoting better code organization